Alliance for the Future (Peru)

 Alliance for the Future (Spanish: Alianza por el Futuro, AF) was a Peruvian electoral alliance formed by pro-Fujimori parties Cambio 90, New Majority Siempre Unidos and Sí Cumple for the 2006 general election.
 Its presidential candidate was former President of the Congress and Congresswoman Martha Chávez Cossio.

-2006 elections
+2006 general election and composition and history

 The alliance was apparently initially registered in case former President Alberto Fujimori's own ticket (under the party Sí Cumple) is rejected.
 Fujimori's bid for president was eventually rejected due to his ban by Congress to hold office until 2011, and this coalition became the only pro-Fujimori option in the election after the National Jury of Elections (Jurado Nacional de Elecciones) upheld the ban.